Emery-Dittmer/2023-ona-assignments/Assignment 2/Assginement2EmeryDittmer.md

 for the bus ride to Fakebook from downtown San Francisco!
 We can network with the people in our immediate area but not outside of that.

-## The Problem

-We need to pick an optimal set on the bus.
-We can talk to people within a fixed range (forward, back, side or diagonal) so we will need to be careful how we pick the seat.
-Here is an illustration of the problem. seats A-D are open and avaiable to sit in whereas the number seats 1-6 are open.
-For now we will assume that the other seats will be filled up.
+## 1. Context & Modeling

+### 1.1 Problem Description

+For this problem, we will be a summer intern at Fakebook.
+This intern takes a bus every morning from San Francisco to Menlo park.
+When he boards the bus, there are 4 empty seats (labelled A-D).
+However, not all of these seats are equal.
+Anyone on the bus can form connections with their nearest neighbors who are in front, behind, to the side or diagonal from each other.
+Our goal is to sit in the seat that is the most advantageous to us.
+Let’s assume that seats with a lot of contact or centrality will be the most advantageous.
+With this example, we will examine network centrality to determine which seats have the most prominent centrality.
+We have the following image to base our network and centrality measures off of.

 <center>